 What is Accessibility?

-Web accessibility means that websites, tools, and technologies are designed and developed so that all people can use them.
-More specifically, people can:
+Web accessibility means designing and developing websites, tools, and technologies so that everyone can use them, regardless of ability.
+Specifically, accessible web content ensures that people can:

 Web accessibility encompasses all disabilities that affect access to the Web, including: